rhomber/mojito-coding-test/SOLUTION.md

 rewrite of go-pg that supports cockroachdb).
 This is my first time using sqlite3, and I haven't really used GORM before either.
 I would have also used int64 (or uint64) for the ID's as well, but GORM defaults to uint so I went with it (but would have created my own solution if this were a real scenario).

+# Technical Notes

+## Users

+The requirements didn't mention a user service, but I felt it would be better to provide something simple (for better db schema design).
+See the __Postman__ collection for examples on how to create and query users.

+## Authentication

+The requirements didn't mention an authentication system, but I took the liberty of implementing a very rustic one.
+I felt it better demonstrated how I would lay the project out.
+This simple authentication system (which doesn't authenticate) works by setting a header called __X-User-Auth__ to the user's email address.
+Authentication is only enabled on the __/v1/auction/lot/{id}/bid__ endpoints.
+Usually I would prefer to use something like JWT.

+## Auction Lot Bid

+### Db Tables

+I opted for storing the bids in two different tables vs. one.
+My reason for doing this was I felt to honor the requirement of auditing the bids, I wanted the data to be immutable.
+I also wanted to add a new bid record to the bid table when the __max bid__ value caused the original bid to be incremented.
+To make sense of these dynamic bids I have also introduced a __type__ column to distinguish between __user__ generated bids and __max bid__ generated bids.

+## Testing

+As the project took considerably longer than I was expecting I have opted for adding unit tests only to one service.
+I feel that regardless of time constraints code such as this, with many possible outcomes, should be thoroughly tested.